oplS17projects/Fake-News/README.md

 ### Public Presentation (Mon Apr 24, Wed Apr 26, or Fri Apr 28 [your date to be determined later])
 - [ ]
-For the public presentation, we will have a working fake news genorator with some already generated news for poeple to look at.
+For the public presentation, we will have a working fake news generator with some already generated news for people to look at.
-Block daigram and unit tests will demonstrate how are program works.
+Block diagram and unit tests will demonstrate how are program works.

 ## Group Responsibilities